SirCyril/SirCyril/README.md

-### Hi there 👋
+### I am Finance professional who stumbled on Data Science during COVID, been hooked ever since.
+Aspiring TechBro!

 <!--
 **SirCyril/SirCyril** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on improving my Data Analytic skills.
-Finance professional transitioning into tech!
+- 🔭 I am Finance professional who stumbled on Data Science during COVID, been hooked ever since.
+Aspiring TechBro!